Bit-Nation/Pangea-Docs/README.md

 We are trying to maximize our code testing coverage, thus all the different repositories are shipping with unit tests compliant to the language or framework standard.

+ -  [Travis CI](https://travis-ci.org/Bit-Nation) is used per default in key-repositories
  -  [Panthalassa](https://github.com/Bit-Nation/BITNATION-Panthalassa) support the golang testing framework, use `go test -v ./...` in the cloned project (after downloading dependencies).
  -  The current version of the Pangea React frontend is being built [here](https://github.com/Bit-Nation/BITNATION-Pangea-react), please review and contribute.
 The previous version of [Pangea](https://github.com/Bit-Nation/BITNATION-Pangea) can be tested via `npm` thanks to `npm run test` (please install the dependencies with `npm install` first).
  -  The [entity framework](https://github.com/Bit-Nation/BITNATION-Framework) uses truffle, everything is bundled via `npm` after installing dependencies via `npm install` just do `npm run test`.
  -  The informations concerning the registry are detailed in its [readme](https://github.com/Bit-Nation/BITNATION-Registry/blob/master/README.md).
+ - Most Solidity contracts are audited by ABDK consultants.

 ### Code Commit Guidelines and Code of Conduct